 My current historical work investigates how academic expansion conditioned the development of research methodology in the postwar period (1945-1970s).
 My first paper from this line of work, written as part of a research group at MPIWG on the history of validation in regulatory and biomedical science, investigates the origins of psychometric validity theory (i.e. internal, external, construct) and its entanglements with the cultivation of academic reputation in postwar US psychology.

-In other projects, I've developed a historical sociology of educational expansion (with Mitchell Stevens) and assessed the predictability of life outcomes in longitudinal social survey data (with Matt Salganik, Ian Lundberg, Sara McLanahan, and more than 100 collaborators).
+In prior work, I've developed a historical sociology of educational expansion (with Mitchell Stevens) and assessed the predictability of life outcomes in longitudinal social survey data (with Matt Salganik, Ian Lundberg, Sara McLanahan, and more than 100 collaborators).
 I have also led and contributed to collaborative projects on team-based coding software for forum data, variable selection in longitudinal data systems, and reporting guidelines for multi-analyst studies.

 I'm currently a PhD candidate in the Department of Sociology at Princeton University, advised by Brandon Stewart.
 In Fall 2023, I will join the faculty of Sciences Po as an assistant professor in Sociology and the médialab.